CulDeVu/culdevu.github.io/thought/2025-07-21-death-clock.md

 In this picture the two boards are in the same orientation.
 I ended up flipping the orientation of the bottom board later.

-Also notice that I'm powering the whole thing via the power pins on the arduino.
+Also notice that I was powering the whole thing via the power pins on the arduino.
 After a while I started wondering how that worked.
 I've been slowly working through a link(https://www.youtube.com/playlist?list=PLUl4u3cNGP62UTc77mJoubhDELSC8lfR0)[lecture series on power electronics], and I wanted to see some of that magic in action.

 It turns out that the magic was actually one single linear regular on the verge of melting.
 So I stopped that.